Action Station!

 In late 2023, the NSW Government’s ‘Creative Communities’ policy responded to our advocacy and committed to “supporting at least four new creative industries/artist workspaces in regional NSW in the next four years.”
 We are already delivering on this government pledge, and believe we are well-positioned to seek additional investment to realise the Station’s full potential!

-• Transforming the ambulance bays into an art gallery and workshop space, which will soon include a glass window and accessible sliding door to open up the building and weatherproof what is presently an exposed, dusty space,
+Transforming the ambulance bays into an art gallery and workshop space, installing a glass window and accessible sliding door to open up the building and weatherproof what was an exposed, dusty space,

 …and much more!